tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/快速入门/使用控制台创建一个事件函数_intl_en.md

 :::
 ::: View\smonitoring\sdata
-On the **Function Management** page, select **Monitoring information** of the created function to view metrics such as function invocations and execution duration as shown below:
+On the **Function Management** page, select **Monitoring information** of the created function to view metrics such as function invocations and execution duration.

 <dx-alert infotype="notice" title="">
 The minimal granularity of monitoring statistics collection is 1 minute.
 You need to wait for 1 minute before you can view the current monitoring record.